Don't let your well run dry.

 Only buy personal care that you LOVE, produced by a company with values you share.

-Products that are used and loved aren't wasted, but discarded, half-empty products hurt everyone.
+Skincare products that are used and loved aren't wasted, but discarded, half-empty products hurt everyone.

 Practice feeling appreciation and gratitude every time you drink, use or experience water.